Daily High to Daily Low: Is It Safe to Buy Harmony Gold Mining Company Limited (HMY)?

 HMY’s Market Performance

-HMY stocks went down by -5.53% for the week, with a monthly jump of 35.99% and a quarterly performance of 35.62%, while its annual performance rate touched 10.74%.
-The volatility ratio for the week stands at 7.25% while the volatility levels for the past 30 days are set at 6.26% for Harmony Gold Mining Company Limited.
-The simple moving average for the period of the last 20 days is 10.61% for HMY stocks with a simple moving average of 26.66% for the last 200 days.
+HMY stocks went up by 2.83% for the week, with a monthly jump of 23.24% and a quarterly performance of 35.37%, while its annual performance rate touched 14.38%.
+The volatility ratio for the week stands at 5.34% while the volatility levels for the past 30 days are set at 6.14% for Harmony Gold Mining Company Limited.
+The simple moving average for the period of the last 20 days is 7.18% for HMY stocks with a simple moving average of 30.44% for the last 200 days.

-During the last 5 trading sessions, HMY fell by -5.53%, which changed the moving average for the period of 200-days by -4.07% in comparison to the 20-day moving average, which settled at $4.53.
-In addition, Harmony Gold Mining Company Limited saw 20.44% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HMY rose by +2.83%, which changed the moving average for the period of 200-days by -0.20% in comparison to the 20-day moving average, which settled at $4.80.
+In addition, Harmony Gold Mining Company Limited saw 23.84% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for HMY